noris-plugins-for-obs/shutdown-plugin/README.md

 	..
 make -j2
 ```
-Finally, copy `obs-shutdown-plugin.so` and `data` to the obs-plugins folder.
+Finally, copy `shutdown-plugin.so` and `data` to the obs-plugins folder.

 See a file [.github/workflows/main.yml](.github/workflows/main.yml) for details.